-For those who prefer skipping the middleman, direct investment is your best route to take.
-At Walmart, these services are readily available through the Computershare system.
-In order to complete a direct purchase of Walmart shares through this medium, you’ll need to create a login.
-Should you have trouble using Computershare or you’d rather buy stock over the phone, you can also call 1-(800)-438-6278.
+To make a direct purchase of Walmart shares, you’ll need to create a Computershare login.
+Should you need assistance or prefer to buy stock over the phone, you can also call 800-438-6278.
 To stay up to date with the latest shareholder information, you can download the Walmart Investor Relations app on Apple, Android and Windows phones.

 |Direct Investment Fees & Minimums|

 |Minimum Investments||– Initial investment: $250 or 10 monthly automatic deposits of $25 |